Swarnendu0123/pokedex_img_converter/CONTRIBUTING.md

 8. If you are adding any feature try to update the README.md, explaining your new feature.

 9. Open a pull request to the `main` branch of the original repository.
 Provide a detailed description of your changes and the problem you're solving.
+10. Be respectful to maintainers, don't ask to assign any issues.
+Try to solve it and the best pull request will be accepted.

 ## Code of Conduct